Articles contain affiliate links. For more information on affiliate links, click here

 How do you clean a bedridden patient?

-Generally, only bedridden patients will need to be cleaned.
+Generally, only patients who are bedridden will need to be cleaned.
 The steps outlined above will help you fulfill this task.
 If a patient is not bedridden and requests a nurse to clean this, it requires additional investigation.
-There may be legitimate reasons, but generally, you need to encourage a patient to perform as many ADLs (activities of daily living) on their own as they can.
+There may be legitimate reasons, but generally, you should encourage patients to perform as many ADLs (activities of daily living) on their own as possible.

 Do nurses clean poop?

 One of the most surprising things for many nursing students is that nurses clean poop.
 Nursing students will often encounter many opportunities to clean feces.
-However, not all nursing specialties routinely do this.
+However, not all nursing specialties do this routinely.
 If you work in an office, perioperative, or other ambulatory settings, it decreases the likelihood that you’ll have to clean it up, but never say never!

 Do CNAs or certified nursing assistants clean poop?

 Yes, they often do.
-However, it depends on which nursing units the CNA is working on.
-CNAs who work in regular hospital units like med-surg, ICU, cardiology, orthopedics, oncology, as well as in nursing homes and skilled nursing facilities will.
+However, it depends on the nursing units where the CNA is working.
+CNAs who work in regular hospital units, such as med-surg, ICU, cardiology, orthopedics, oncology, as well as in nursing homes and skilled nursing facilities, will.
 However, CNAs who work in settings like outpatient clinics likely will not.

 Which nurse jobs do not clean poop?

 School nurses, operating room nurses, public health, outpatient dialysis, infusion, case management, and outpatient nurses typically do not clean up after incontinent patients.
-Advanced practice nurses (APRNs, like nurse practitioners and CNRAs) do not as well.
-While APRNs can and know how to do this, they are typically not providing directly care and are functioning in a provider role which would not include cleaning up patients.
+Advanced practice nurses (APRNs, such as nurse practitioners and CNRAs) do not either.
+While APRNs can and know how to do this, they are typically not providing direct care and are functioning in a provider role, which would not include cleaning up patients.

 How often do nurses clean poop?